Starbucks sets ambitious goals for corporate diversity — and ties it to executive pay

 Despite growing attention to corporate diversity, progress has been slow.
 According to a recent report by Mercer, a consulting company, people of color still account for just 23% of company managers, 17% of senior managers, and 15% of executives.

 But diversity initiatives can come with risks.
-Starbuck’s efforts come after a recent inquiry by the U.S. Department of Labor into whether Microsoft and Wells Fargo broke workplace civil rights laws by seeking to double their ranks of Black leaders.
+Starbucks’ efforts come after a recent inquiry by the U.S. Department of Labor into whether Microsoft and Wells Fargo broke workplace civil rights laws by seeking to double their ranks of Black leaders.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.